-Craig Challen is an Australian cave explorer and member of the Wet Mules diving group.
-After commencing cave diving in the 1990s he was an early adopter of closed-circuit mixed gas rebreathers.
+Craig Challen is an Australian cave explorer.
+After commencing cave diving in the 1990's he was an early adopter of closed-circuit mixed gas rebreathers.

 Notable explorations include the extension of Cocklebiddy Cave on the Nullarbor Plain of Australia in 2008 and the Pearse Resurgence in New Zealand over the last 10 years.
 He has additionally explored caves throughout Australia and New Zealand and in China, Thailand, Vanuatu and the Cook Islands.